-The average household septic system should be inspected at least every three years by a septic service professional, and it should be pumped every three to five years.
-Septic systems are equipped with an alarm that notifies you when the water level in the tank is much higher or lower than it should be.
+The average household septic system should be inspected and pumped at least every three years by a septic service professional.
+Newer septic systems are equipped with an alarm that notifies you when the water level in the tank is much higher or lower than it should be.